 Sumner T. Bernstein Pro Bono Award Recipients

-Eben M. Albert-Knopp, member of the firm’s Business Law Practice Group and Litigation Group, received the Sumner T. Bernstein Pro Bono Award for his pro bono work.
-Albert-Knopp has provided legal representation to individuals and families seeking asylum, including a particularly lengthy case currently pending in the Boston Immigration Court.
-That case has spanned several years and involved foreign investigations by special agents of the Department of Homeland Security.
+Eben M. Albert, member of the firm’s Intellectual Property Practice Group and Litigation and Dispute Resolution Practice Group, was the 2013 recipient of the Sumner T. Bernstein Pro Bono Award.
+Eben was recognized for providing legal representation to individuals and families seeking asylum, including a particularly lengthy case in the Boston Immigration Court, which spanned several years and involved foreign investigations by special agents of the Department of Homeland Security.

 Fred Lipp, shareholder and member of the firm’s Business Law Practice Group, received the Sumner T. Bernstein Pro Bono Award for his local and international pro bono work.
 Lipp provided legal representation to rural families in the Dominican Republic, worked with the Cambodian Arts and Scholarship Foundation’s educational outreach in Phnom Penh and counseled undocumented workers through the Immigrant Legal Advocacy Project in Maine.